openziti/ziti-console/README.md

 If you run `SETTINGS=../mnt node server.js` in `/app` then the application will look for the settings file at `/mnt/settings.json` and the trust bundle at `/mnt/trusted-root-ca-bundle.pem`.

+## Server TLS

+The console server can be configured to present a TLS server certificate on a configurable TCP port.
+TLS is enabled when the private key and certificate files exist with the expected filenames in the working directory.

+* `./server.key` - private key
+* `./server.chain.pem` - server certificate chain

+Configure the TLS port in `settings.json` by setting `portTLS` (default: 8443).

 ## Developing with Angular

 There are two elements to the Angular app.